Graduating Students FAQ

 - Where to Get Help

 Whether your email account is deleted, modified, or remains the same depends on whether you are: leaving Yale, re-enrolled as a student, or hired as an employee with Yale after Graduation.

 Graduating students who are leaving Yale will lose access to their email accounts one year after graduation.
 We strongly recommend that you begin migrating and using another email account as soon as possible after graduating.
 This means that you should start using new email accounts and should archive any important email or data you have stored on EliApps Drive or Yale servers.
 The AYA provides one option for your new email account, YaleMail, with features very similar to EliApps.
 See the "AYA YaleMail" section below for details.

-Accounts for the Class of 2017 will be removed at 5:00 AM on Monday, June 1, 2018.
+Email accounts for the Class of 2018 will be removed at 5:00 AM on Tuesday, June 4, 2019.
 All messages sent to your email account after this time will be bounced back to the sender.
 Email forwarding, email auto-reply, and any other services affiliated with your email account (Calendars, Drive, EliSites etc.) cease to function at that time, and related data will no longer be accessible.

 If you're continuing at Yale as a student or employee*, please see the table below for details on how your account will be migrated.

 Student in Drama, Law, Management, Medicine, Nursing, Forestry